KRK13/Kmer2021/README.md

 Jupyter notebook for data analysis of Bind-n-seq using Bicc1 protein.

 Input files are two FASTQ files of target enriched reads and controls.
+The adapter sequences of the reads were trimmed by cutadapt 1.10 with parameter -e set to 0.2.

 The output contains relative frequencies and enrichment scores of k-mers.
 Sequencing data are available to download from Gene Expression Omnibus (GEO) under accession number GSE140931.